 Meet Our Team

-Kellie Noe, Program Development Manager, leads and supports the Upstream Investments Initiative with a passion for a healthy and just community.
-She is committed to developing and improving public systems, services, policies and programs for children, youth, families and older adults.
-Kellie serves on the West County High School Board and enjoys live music and skiing and camping with her family.
+Kellie Noe, Program Development Manager, leads and supports the Upstream Investments Initiative with a passion for a just and equitable community.
+With over 20 years of experience, she is committed to developing and improving public systems, services, policies and programs to work better for children, youth, families and older adults.
+When not doing what she loves at work, she enjoys dancing to live music, and skiing and camping with her husband and two daughters.

 Annie Silverman, Administrative Aide, supports the administration of American Rescue Plan Act (ARPA) funds, coordinates the integration of Results-Based Accountability into County contracts and contributes to Upstream trainings.
 The common thread of her diverse work experience is a passion for teaching and a commitment to continue learning.
 When not at work (and sometimes while at work), Annie enjoys gazing out the window observing the landscape around her.

 Jake Harpin, ARPA Community Resilience Programs Contract Manager, is the American Rescue Plan Act (ARPA) contract manager for Upstream Investments.
 He has worked extensively with non-profit agencies and has years of experience advocating for Sonoma County children and families, and adults with developmental disabilities.
 Jake appreciates family time free from screens, especially kayaking, hiking, and spending time at the ocean.